ahnpj/security-operations-workflows/siem-detections-and-log-analysis/splunk-log-parsing-and-field-extraction/workflow-execution.md

   <em>Figure 7</em>
 </p>

-- **(3e)** Launch the app to confirm it loads.
+(Phase 4.3, Step 5):  Launch the app to confirm it loads.
 At this point, no data appears yet because ingestion is not configured.

 <blockquote>
 I clicked [Launch App] under the "Actions" column, which evidently showed that no activity has been logged.
 I went ahead and wrote a Python Script for sample logs in previous steps.